neil-edelman/boxes/readme.md

  * Parameter: _eject_
    If not null, on success it will hold the overwritten value or a pointer\-to\-null if it did not overwrite a previous value\.
  * Parameter: _replace_
    Called on collision and only replaces it if the function returns true\.
-If null, it is semantically equivalent to [&lt;N&gt;TreePut](#user-content-fn-243ba164)\.
+If null, it is semantically equivalent to [&lt;N&gt;TriePut](#user-content-fn-85d52810)\.
  * Return:
    Success\.
  * Exceptional return: realloc, ERANGE
    There was an error with a re\-sizing\.
  * Exceptional return: ERANGE
-   The key is too long or the size is maximum\.
+   The key is greater then 510 characters or the trie has reached it's maximum size\.
  * Order:
    &#927;\(`size`\)